 Hospitals must file a copy of the Medicare Cost Report, with the Division of Health Care Financing and Policy (DHCFP).

-*Added during the 81st Legislative Session* The Nevada State Board of Health will adopt regulations prescribing which providers of health care must report a case or suspected case of attempted suicide and the manner in which to report.
+The Nevada State Board of Health adopted final regulations to implement Assembly Bill 181 (2021).
+The regulations provide the interpretation of "attempted suicide" for the purposes of reporting, and prescribes which providers of health care must report a case or suspected case of attempted suicide and the manner in which to report.